maxdug/maxdug.github.io/ethos/index.md

 * #### Cut out people that hold you back
 * #### Change environment to accomplish goals

-## Purpose
-I believe the purpose of life is to live - interacting with the world, eating, sleeping, having fun.

 ### Goals
 What is my ideal perfect year, month, decade.
 Not specific goals, but things that I want to reocurr
 * visiting old friends